 - ¼ teaspoon white pepper

-- Clean/peel celeriac root and cut into chunks.
+- Clean and peel celeriac root and cut into chunks.

-- Place in a large pot of water with garlic cloves.
+- Place celeriac root chunks in a large pot of water with garlic cloves.
 Bring to a boil, cover and cook about 20 minutes or until celeriac is tender.
 Drain.

-- Place celeriac root in a large food processor along with cream mixture, cover and blend.
-Stop to scrape sides, as necessary (or place in a bowl and mash with a potato masher).
+- Place cooked celeriac root in a large mixing bowl, along with cream mixture.
+Use a hand mixer to combine everything until nice and creamy (alternativley, if you just want to rice and/or mash, that's okay too).
 Once desired consistency has been reached, taste for seasoning and adjust, if desired.Note: If your quantity of celeriac root is less that what was used here, you may want to use a little less of the cream/milk mixture.